Tranquil-M/dotfiles-hypr/README.md

 Due to the way GNU Stow works, cloning this repository into a hidden folder will remove Stow access to symlinks.
 You can make symlinks yourself, but it is significantly more difficult.

 The install script's package install capability is currently only functional for Arch Based distros.
-The script has functionallity for debian based distros and MacOs, however I have not input the package names for said operating systems.
+The script has logic for debian based distros and MacOs, however I have not input the package names for said operating systems.
 You can, however, just install the packages yourself!

 ## How does the install script work?